MicrosoftDocs/ATADocs/ATPDocs/atp-prerequisites.md

 -   Optional: A user account of a user who has no network activities.
 This account is configured as the Azure ATP Honeytoken user.
 To configure the Honeytoken user, you need the SID of the user account, not the username.
 For more information, see [Configure IP address exclusions and Honeytoken user](install-atp-step6.md).

--   Optional: In addition to collecting and analyzing network traffic to and from the domain controllers, Azure ATP can use Windows events 4776, 4732, 4733, 4728, 4729, 4756, 4757, and 7045 to further enhance Azure ATP Pass-the-Hash, Brute Force, Modification to sensitive groups, Honey Tokens detections, and malicious service creation.
-These events can be received from your SIEM or by setting Windows Event Forwarding from your domain controller.
+-   Optional: When deploying the standalone sensor, it is necessary to forward  Windows events 4776, 4732, 4733, 4728, 4729, 4756, 4757, and 7045 to ATP to further enhance Azure ATP Pass-the-Hash, Brute Force, Modification to sensitive groups, Honey Tokens detections, and malicious service creation.
+In the Azure ATP sensor, these events are received automatically.
+In the Azure ATP standalone sensor, these events can be received from your SIEM or by setting Windows Event Forwarding from your domain controller.
 Events collected provide Azure ATP with additional information that is not available via the domain controller network traffic.

 ## Azure ATP workspace management portal and workspace portal requirements